In this article

 - Advertising within the organisation: Staff who are given the chance to develop can be one of the best possible options for filling a vacant role.
 Therefore advertising within a company Internally may attract someone who wished to further their career within their current organisation.

 - The internet: Many individuals who are looking for new jobs will now use internet search sites such as Indeed when trying to find a suitably vacancy.
-Some organisations may also advertise on their own website and some will make use of social media to reach as wide an audience as possible
+Some organisations may also recruit on their own website by advertising jobs and some will make use of social media to reach as wide an audience as possible

 - Jobcentreplus: Organisations can advertise vacancies through the Government’s online Universal Job match website and through their local offices.
 This enables individuals who need extra support when making applications to have an equal chance of applying.